oliverchubet/persistence/py/README.md

 ## iso_reordering

 * If you want an order to add simplices such that your homology is always of minimum dimension.
 Although right now this method returns the order backwards.
-It does uses the simplices that have no coboundary and does DFS downwards (via boundary operator).
+It uses the simplices that have no coboundary and does DFS downwards (via boundary operator).

 ### spectral_reduce: